 All cross-border intercompany transactions within the Group must be in line with the international and national Transfer Pricing rules and requirements, in particular the "Arm's Length Principle" as stipulated in Art.
 9 of the OECD Model Tax Treaty.
-These minimal standards apply to all Swiss Life entities.
+These standards apply to all Swiss Life entities.
 However, local rules and requirements specify how to implement the Transfer Pricing Guideline in each jurisdiction.
-Where such domestic law provides stricter rules, such rules have to be followed.
+Where such domestic law provides stricter rules, Swiss Life follows such rules.